 Segmenting customers based on who they are

-The process of understanding who customers are typically focuses on demographics.
+The process of understanding who customers are typically focused on psychographics, demographics and, in the case of B2B, firmographics.
 This will include factors such as:

 - Urbanization – are they city or rural?